 We look forward to continued dialogue and cooperation with the Commonwealth Secretariat on LGBTI human rights, and hope it will engage in better dialogue with LGBTI defenders in countries where there is severe persecution; in order to hear first-hand about their suffering and the remedies they seek – including decriminalisation and laws against discrimination.

 We pay tribute to the many other individuals and organisations that are helping progress the case for equality and diversity within the Commonwealth, including the Commonwealth People’s Forum, the Eminent Persons Group, the Commonwealth Human Rights Initiative and many others.
 It is our collective, cumulative effort that is paving the way for positive change.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.